The publisher/executive editor and

 Communications, Syracuse

-University, and Heidi Sullivan, Vice President, Media Research, Cision U.S. Inc, the
+Sullivan, Vice President, Media Research, Cision U.S. Inc,

 leading media intelligence company.